 The economic status of the US is among the moving factors of this project.
 This is because the implementation, planning execution and maintenance of all the cyber security infrastructure heavily rely on capital ("Wired World: Cyber Security and the US Economy: Statement of Frank J. Cilluffo", 2016).
 With all these strengths, US has all the reasons to roll out its project in securing the borderless computing world.

 The United States may have all the capabilities to implement their project but in every project, there lays a certain amount of risk.
 This happens to be weaknesses that the US DoD cannot be able to cover as they roll out their plan.
 One of the greatest risks is the parties involved or the project stakeholders.
-Bearing that the department of defense handles weighty matters, it can be a great risk to involve third parties who may, later on, use the information acquired in the country.
+Bearing that the (DoD) handles weighty matters, it can be a great risk to involve third parties who may, later on, use the information acquired in the country.

-For security companies who that will be working together with the US DoD, there is a great risk that acquires may learn secret information during the process.
+For security companies that will be working together with the US DoD, there is a great risk that acquires(?) may learn secret information during the process.
 This may be even processed that govern how information is shared or how information flows in the department.
 If this is known, then the companies may act against DoD in some way indulging the authorities in a pool of integrity and confidentiality problems.
 The companies as a third party body for the project pose a great risk to the cyber security program, and this happens to be a weakness.

 The institution or students who are involved in the project or the learning institutions may also lead to integrity and confidentiality compromise.
 Training them the operating procedures for securing the systems can lead to integrity and security compromise.
 This calls for well-strategized mechanisms of controlling how things should be done so as to avoid security compromise.